If you are selling a home without a realtor, you may need a For Sale By Owner Contract. However, many FSBO sellers are not aware of this term itself.

 Reviews: America’s Best FSBO Websites

-We’ve reviewed the best paid and free For Sale By Owner Websites in 2022
+We’ve reviewed the best paid and free For Sale By Owner Websites in 2023

 Frequently Asked Questions

-1. Who draws up the contract in FSBO Montana?
+2. Who draws up contract in for sale by owner in Montana?

 The seller writes the FSBO contract.
 The buyer agent or a real estate attorney can write it too.

 3. At what point is for sale by owner house contract binding?

 The contract becomes legally binding when both parties agree to the terms and sign it with mutual consent.

 4. How does a for sale by owner contract work?